DanielleMStevens/Mining_Known_MAMPs/Methods.md

 ```

 I have collected all the accession numbers for each genome.
 Using the accession name (ex.
-Erwinia amylovora), I quickly filter any accessions that are not either plant/agriculturally related.
+Erwinia amylovora), I filter any accessions that are not plant/agriculturally related.
 These accession numbers are listed in a text file in /Analyes/Genome_accession_info directory as well as in a database which stores extra info (Mining_for_known_MAMPs_genome_accession_info.xlsx).
 The text file list can be used to query and download the accessions using the command below:

 ```